AntonSynytsia/MSPhysics/RubyExtension/MSPhysics/FAQ.md

 ## What is the aim of MSPhysics?
 The major aim of MSPhysics is to improve gaming in SketchUp.
 One thing that SketchyPhysics lacks is having control over all mouse and keyboard operations.
 Microsoft Windows API has a feature called Hook Procedure.
-It gives user access to all mouse and keyboard events, plus allows user to prevent these events from reaching SketchUp window procedure.
-With such feature in hand we can get input of all mouse and keyboard messages without SketchUp interfering.
-We can use the mouse wheel without the camera zoom in/out tool activating and use any keyboard keys without SU keyboard shortcuts interfering.
-This feature allows MSPhysics to be independent from other shortcut keys.
-MSPhysics is also enchanted with a stable scripting API and a huge scripting documentation.
+Hook Procedure allows monitoring and making decisions to the messages reaching a window procedure.
+This advantage allows processing of all mouse and keyboard messages, without SketchUp shortcuts interfering.
+For example, a mouse wheel that is, by default, a shortcut for a zoom in/out command could be instead used as a controller to switch weapons in an FPS game.
+All mouse clicks and keyboard buttons could be processed without having to create a focus redirecting control panel.
+All in all, this feature allows MSPhysics to be independent from shortcut commands, which is very suitable for developers who seek to create FPS games with more control over user input.

+## How is MSPhysics different from SketchyPhysics?
+MSPhysics implements the latest NewtonDynamics physics SDK, making it faster than SketchyPhysics by a significant factor.

+MSPhysics has a very powerful scripting API and a well documented scripting documentation.

+MSPhysics has more joints than SketchyPhysics.

-## Does it work on Mac OS X?
+## Does MSPhysics work on Mac OS X?
-Yes, since version 0.9.0, MSPhysics has been made compatible with Mac OS X 10.5 or later.
-Some of the features, such as receiving keyboard and mouse events, are only possible with Windows, but most of the other general features are up and running just fine.
+MSPhysics is compatible with Mac OS X 10.6 or later.
+Some of the features, such as receiving keyboard and mouse events, are limited, but most of the other general features are up and running just fine.

-## How it works?
+## How MSPhysics Works?
-MSPhysics, as well as SketchyPhysics use NewtonDynamics physics engine by Julio Jerez.
-NewtonDynamics is responsible for calculating collisions and all physics operations.
+MSPhysics, as well as SketchyPhysics, use NewtonDynamics physics engine made by Julio Jerez and some contributing developers.
+NewtonDynamics is responsible for calculating all the collisions and physics operations.
 NewtonDynamics is known for its accuracy and stability.

 ## Is MSPhysics compatible with SketchyPhysics?
 MSPhysics is not compatible with SketchyPhysics.
 Both plugins may be installed alongside, but each will act as a separate tool; all attributes differ.
-To have one model working on both MSPhysics and SketchyPhysics simply assign similar scripts and properties to both MSPhysics and SketchyPhysics UI.
-However, one plugin may lack the features of the other or vise versa.
+To have a particular model working on both MSPhysics and SketchyPhysics, assign similar scripts and properties to the model, through MSPhysics and SketchyPhysics UIs.

-## Is MSPhysics written to compete with SketchyPhysics?
-No, MSPhysics is not written to compete with SketchyPhysics.
-MSPhysics is written to extend SketchyPhysics.
+On the down side, SketchyPhysics may lack the features of MSPhysics and vise versa.